Bulundi

 Bulundi is a 1981 Hindi-language crime, thriller and drama film starring Raaj Kumar, Asha Parekh, Danny Denzongpa, Kim in pivotal roles.
 It was directed by Esmayeel Shroff and its music was composed by R. D. Burman.
-The film was remade in Tamil as Nermai.
+The film was declared a hit upon release by Box office India.
+It was remade in Tamil as Nermai (1985).

 Plot

-Professor Satish Khurana lives with his wife Sarla and sister Leena.
-He has the highest reputation in the college where he teaches.
+Professor Satish Khurana lives with his wife Sarla and sister Leena and enjoys a high reputation in the college where he is employed.
 One day, his friend Viju Mohanty requests him, via phone, to meet a rich businessman, Ranjeet Singh Lobo, to teach his son Manjeet private tuition.
 Satish, at first hesitates, but after meeting with Ranjeet, he accepts it.
-Manjeet was punctual in anything, but initially arrogant and disobedient, but after meeting with Satish he improves.
+Manjeet was punctual in anything, but initially arrogant and disobedient, but after meeting with Satish he improved.
 Seeing this, Ranjeet's friends Madan Teja and Babulal Bhakri also request Satish for private tuition for their sons Vikram and Pawan respectively.
 After that, Satish is accused of divulging the questions via private tuition and is fired.
-Now, Satish doesn't know the background of Ranjeet, Madan and Babulal as he learns that they want to utilize him for their illegal works.
+Now, Satish doesn't know the background of Ranjeet, Madan and Babulal as he learns that they want to utilize him for their illegal work.